meghanhkoon/stock-analysis/README.md

 ## Summary
 ***Advantages and Disadvantages of Refactoring Code***

 Refactoring code has both advantages and disadvantages.
 By refactoring general code, we are telling the computer to take fewer steps.
-This allows the code to use less memory, run faster, and can be easier to understand by someone else who is reading your code/ scripts.
-In the real world, some disadvantages of refactoring code might be that a company does not have the time and/ money to do so.
+This allows the code to use less memory, run faster, and is more organized.
+Refactored code is also easier to understand by someone else who is reading our code/ scripts.
+In the real world, some disadvantages of refactoring code might be that a company does not have the time, employers, or money to do so.

 ***Pros and Cons of Refactoring VBA Code***

 Like general coding, there are pros and cons of refactoring code in VBA.
 For me, it was really difficult to refactor our already working code.
-I had a difficult time trying to un-nest for loops.
-With alot of trial and error, I found that my code did not work properly during the process of refactoring.
+Before receiving tutoring, I had a difficult time trying to understand why we needed more for loops.
+Then I understood a little more about arrays and indexes.
+With alot of trial and error, I found that some of my code did not work properly during the process of refactoring.
 However, after finally refactoring the code, the data analysis of the stocks did run faster!
+In hindsight, I am now able to understand why more for loops created a more organized and clearer way for us to retrieve our data in less steps!
 Lastly, the new refactored code looks more clean and organized for future readers to understand better.